 I do not consider PWB to be a complete replacement for CANDE or

 OBJECT/ED.
 Each tool has its strengths and weaknesses, and I use all three.
 For example, PWB has only minimal facilities for renaming and deleting files, and no ability to copy files other than by way of open/save-as.
-In terms of day-to-day MCP code preparation and editing, however, PWB has long been my favorite programming environment.
+In terms of day-to-day MCP code preparation and editing, however, PWB has long been my favorite MCP development environment.